Lewis acids and bases

-A Lewis acid (named for the American physical chemist Gilbert N. Lewis) is a chemical species that contains an empty orbital which is capable of accepting an electron pair from a Lewis base to form a Lewis adduct.
+A Lewis acid is a chemical species that contains an empty orbital which is capable of accepting an electron pair from a Lewis base to form a Lewis adduct.
 A Lewis base, then, is any species that has a filled orbital containing an electron pair which is not involved in bonding but may form a dative bond with a Lewis acid to form a Lewis adduct.
 For example, NH3 is a Lewis base, because it can donate its lone pair of electrons.
-Trimethylborane (Me3B) is a Lewis acid as it is capable of accepting a lone pair.
+Trimethylborane [(CH3)3B] is a Lewis acid as it is capable of accepting a lone pair.
 In a Lewis adduct, the Lewis acid and base share an electron pair furnished by the Lewis base, forming a dative bond.
 In the context of a specific chemical reaction between NH3 and Me3B, a lone pair from NH3 will form a dative bond with the empty orbital of Me3B to form an adduct NH3•BMe3.

-The terminology refers to the contributions of Gilbert N. Lewis.
+Lewis acids and bases are named for the American physical chemist Gilbert N. Lewis.

-The terms nucleophile and electrophile are more or less interchangeable with Lewis base and Lewis acid, respectively.
-However, these terms, especially their abstract noun forms nucleophilicity and electrophilicity, emphasize the kinetic aspect of reactivity, while the Lewis basicity and Lewis acidity emphasize the thermodynamic aspect of Lewis adduct formation.
+The terms nucleophile and electrophile are sometimes interchangeable with Lewis base and Lewis acid, respectively.
+These terms, especially their abstract noun forms nucleophilicity and electrophilicity, emphasize the kinetic aspect of reactivity, while the Lewis basicity and Lewis acidity emphasize the thermodynamic aspect of Lewis adduct formation.